wzjoriv/Larp/README.md

 ## Overview

-**Larp** (/lärp/) is a modular framework for autonomous navigation that leverages *risk fields* to model obstacles and environmental constraints.
-It provides a full planning pipeline — from global path search to real-time trajectory optimization — where each stage can be used independently or replaced with a custom implementation.
-This makes Larp equally suitable for rapid prototyping, algorithm benchmarking, and integration into production systems.
+**Larp** (/lärp/) is a modular framework for autonomous navigation that leverages *risk/potential fields* to model obstacles and UAM environmental constraints.
+It provides a full planning pipeline, from global path search to real-time trajectory optimization, where each stage can be used independently or replaced with a custom implementation.
+This makes Larp suitable for rapid prototyping, research work, and integration into UAM and UTM navigation systems.

 ---

-## Planning Pipeline
+## Composable Planning Pipeline

 Larp structures navigation as a three-stage pipeline.
 Each stage is independently usable and interchangeable.

 ```
   RiskField / Environment
         |
         v
-  [Global Planner]        larp.pp — A*, Dijkstra over QuadTree or continuous field
+  [Global Planner]        larp.pp — Path planning over the field
         |
         v
   [Reference Planner]     larp.tp — Waypoint, Spline, or Quintic path follower
         |
         v
-  [Trajectory Optimizer]  larp.tp — SQP, iLQR, or DDP with dynamics and constraints
+  [Trajectory Optimizer]  larp.tp — Traj.
+Opt. with dynamics and enviromental constraints
 ```

 **Repulsive Risk Fields**
 Model obstacles and spatial constraints using artificial repulsive fields that guide navigation using non-binary influence.

 **Global Path Planning (`larp.pp`)**
-Finds a collision-free route from start to goal over a risk field.
+Finds a collision-free global route from start to goal over a risk field.
 The `QuadPlanner` decomposes the field into a hierarchical quadtree network for fast multi-resolution search.
-The `FieldPlanner` operates directly on the continuous field for higher-precision planning in smaller environments.

 **Reference Trajectory Generation (`larp.tp`)** Converts a global path into a time-parameterized reference for the optimizer.
 The `WaypointPlanner` uses arc-length projection for robust real-time tracking. `SplinePlanner` and `QuinticPlanner` provide C2 and C4 smooth profiles respectively.